I have food sensitivities to gluten, dairy, and eggs (oh and beans!)

 And so there I found myself—eating a mostly vegan, mostly gluten-free diet.
 I say “mostly” because I still eat meat on special occasions or at fancy restaurants; and I still eat gluten, dairy, and eggs when I’m vacationing in France (because baguettes), or when I’m eating cheese fondue at the Melting Pot (every birthday since I was 13), or when the right fancy cheese from France pops into my shopping cart by mistake (oops!).

 Thankfully, on a one-off basis, I no longer get the symptoms I used to.
 As my doctor explained it to me, food allergies are deep (meaning one small bite of an allergen can send you to the emergency room) but food sensitivities are shallow (meaning a little bit of a food allergen spread out over time won’t cause the immune system to react, but a lot of an allergen over a short period of time can cause an uproar).
-I’ve found that I can eat my allergens about once a week without any major symptoms, though usually I go once a month to prevent breakouts.
+I’ve found that I can eat my allergens about once every few months without any major symptoms, though I usually still regret it.

 The other 90% of the time I follow a 100% organic, mostly vegan, gluten-free diet.
 Here’s what I eat: